 Now to each one the manifestation of the Spirit is given for the common good.
 To one there is given through the Spirit the message of wisdom, to another the message of knowledge by means of the same Spirit, to another faith by the same Spirit, to another gifts of healing by that one Spirit, to another miraculous powers, to another prophecy, to another distinguishing between spirits, to another speaking in different kinds of tongues, and to still another the interpretation of tongues.
 All these are the work of one and the same Spirit, and he gives them to each one, just as he determines.
 (I Corinthians 12:7-11)

-So to one is given one gift and to one another.
+So to one is given one gift, and to another is given another gift.

-However if the believer says to himself, “If God wants to give me a gift He will, or the talent I have is not important and I will devote myself to my family and making a living,” and does not present his body a living sacrifice, testing and proving what may be a spiritual calling, he surely will suffer in the Day of the Lord, and perhaps in the present day.
-He may end up, after he dies, as a resident in the Land of Darkness.
+However if the believer says to himself, “If God wants to give me a gift, He will do so,” or, “the talent I have is not important, and I will devote myself to my family and making a living,” and does not present his body a living sacrifice, testing and proving what may be a spiritual calling, he surely will suffer in the Day of the Lord, and perhaps in the present day.
+After he dies, he may end up residing in the Land of Darkness.

-I have seen two or three instances of what has happened to people who have neglected to use their gifts as they were supposed to, and it was not a pleasant sight.
+I have seen two or three instances of what has happened to people who have neglected to use their gifts as they were supposed to, and those were unpleasant sights.
 The Bible means exactly what it states.